 - How long can grapes last in the Fridge?

 Yes, grapes go bad as they are highly perishable.
 They will not last as long as apples, oranges, or pears.
 Grapes usually spoil at a faster rate as they are sensitive to moisture and heat.
 Thus, we advise you to buy grapes in small quantities as they will end up spoiling if not stored properly.
 Pick the best bunch of grapes so that they will stay for a pretty good amount of time.

 - Plump and Firm to Touch: Make sure your grapes are plump and firm when you touch them.
-Usually, Shriveled, bruised and soft grapes will spoil fastly.
+Usually, Shriveled, bruised, and soft grapes will spoil quickly.

 - Have a Full and Rich Color: While picking the grapes make sure you pick the ones that are rich in color.
 Brownish or discolored fruits are a sign that they have started to spoil.